jagadekmeesala/Miracle_DAAPS/README.md

 What did I achieve today
 - Worked on Azure Alerts and sent a mail notification to myself on Memory space usage.
 - Learnt about Transparent data encryption (TDE)
-- Learnt about Advanced Security Features:Always Encrypted
+- Learnt about Advanced Security Features:Always Encrypted.
+- Completed query tuning and identified slow running queries.
 - Did documentation for Azure SQL Database DBA.
--
+- Learn about Query Performance Tuning: Statistics & Cost-Based Optimization.

 What am I planning to achieve tomorrow
 - Work on Runbooks using Azure Automation resource.
+- Learnt about High Availability & Business Continuity.
 - Learn about Long term recovery and Point in time recovery.
--
--
+- Learn about Zone-Redundant vs. Geo-Redundant Deployments.

 Blockers
 - None.